kplindegaard/smbus2/README.rst

 .. code:: python

-    from smbus2 import SMBusWrapper
+    from smbus2 import SMBus

-    with SMBusWrapper(1) as bus:
+    with SMBus(1) as bus:
         # Read a block of 16 bytes from address 80, offset 0
         block = bus.read_i2c_block_data(80, 0, 16)
         # Returned value is a list of 16 bytes